Virginia DPOR/REB Exam Prep

 What is the passing score on the Virginia real estate exam?

-You need 75% on each section independently — 60 of 80 on the national section AND 30 of 40 on the Virginia section.
+You need 70% on the national section AND 75% on the Virginia section, scored independently — that is 56 of 80 on the national section AND 30 of 40 on the Virginia section.
 Failing either section means you fail the exam.

 How much does the Virginia real estate exam cost?